-ACKNOWLEDGMENT AND AGREEMENT TO BE BOUND

-3 I, [print or type full name], of 4 [print or type full address], declare under penalty of perjury that I have read in its entirety and 5 understand the Stipulated Protective Order that was issued by the United States District Court for 6 the Northern District of California on [date] in the case of Barrera, et al. v.
-Home Depot U.S.A., 7 Inc., Case No. C 12 5199 LHK (HRL).
-I agree to comply with and to be bound by all the terms 8 of this Stipulated Protective Order and I understand and acknowledge that failure to so comply 9 could expose me to sanctions and punishment in the nature of contempt.
-I solemnly promise that 10 I will not disclose in any manner any information or item that is subject to this Stipulated 11 Protective Order to any person or entity except in strict compliance with the provisions of this 12 Order.
-13 I further agree to submit to the jurisdiction of the United States District Court for the 14 Northern District of California for the purpose of enforcing the terms of this Stipulated 15 Protective Order, even if such enforcement proceedings occur after termination of this action.
+2 ACKNOWLEDGMENT AND AGREEMENT TO BE BOUND 3 I,[print or type full name], of 4 [print or type full address], declare under penalty of perjury that I have read in its entirety and 5 understand the Stipulated Protective Order that was issued by the United States District Court for 6 the Northern District of California on [date] in the case of [insert formal name of 7 the case and the number and initials assigned to it by the court].
+I agree to comply with and to 8 be bound by all the terms of this Stipulated Protective Order and I understand and acknowledge 9 that failure to so comply could expose me to sanctions and punishment in the nature of contempt.
+10 I solemnly promise that I will not disclose in any manner any information or item that is subject 11 to this Stipulated Protective Order to any person or entity except in strict compliance with the 12 provisions of this Order.
+13 I further agree to submit to the jurisdiction of the United States District Court for the 14 Northern District of California for the purpose of enforcing the terms of this Stipulated Protective 15 Order, even if such enforcement proceedings occur after termination of this action.
 16 I hereby appoint [print or type full name] of 17 [print or type full address and telephone 18 number] as my California agent for service of process in connection with this action or any 19 proceedings related to enforcement of this Stipulated Protective Order.
-20 21 Date: 22 City and State where sworn and signed: 23 24 Printed name: 25 26 Signature: 27 28 15
+20 21 Date: 22 23 City and State where sworn and signed: 24 25 Printed name: 26 27 Signature: 28 SA2017109069/33369478.docx